aleen42/PersonalWiki/Programming/JavaScript/high_performance/dom_scripting/dom_scripting.md

 1. Using absolute positioning to take elements out of flow of the page.
 2. Animate the element.
 (Even if it expands, there will only be a reflow of a small part of the page.)
 3. When the animation is done, restore the positioning, thereby pushing down the rest of the document only once.

+#### Avoid Using Pseudo Classes `:hover` of CSS

+If you have a significant number of elements with a `:hover`, the responsiveness will degrade (降低).

+For example, suppose that you have created a table with 500-1000 rows and 5 columns.
+For each row, you have also used `tr:hover` to highlight.
+You may find that the highlight is slow to apply, and the CPU usage increases to 80%-90%.
+So, please **avoid** it.